 How to Extract TAR.LZ4 Files on Mac

 UnFox extracts TAR.LZ4 archives on Mac by automatically decompressing the LZ4 layer and extracting the TAR contents in a single operation.
-TAR.LZ4 combines the TAR archiving format with LZ4 compression for extremely fast decompression speeds. macOS does not include native support for this compound format.
+TAR.LZ4 combines the TAR archiving format with LZ4 compression for extremely fast decompression speeds. macOS does not include native support for this compound format, but UnFox is a free archive extractor for Mac that handles it with drag and drop simplicity.

 What Is a TAR.LZ4 File?